divyanshusaini6900/fashionAi/VM_REPOSITORY_UPDATE.md

 - [ ] New features work as expected
 - [ ] No errors in logs (`sudo journalctl -u fashion_ai -f`)
 - [ ] Performance is acceptable
+- [ ] Image upscaling functionality works (if applicable)
+- [ ] AI models are properly downloaded and accessible

 ## Troubleshooting Tips